dmartinol/odh-dashboard/docs/mcp/epics/catalogs/import-catalog/specs.md

 ### Import Catalog Button

 - **Location**: MCP Catalogs page (or appropriate location in catalogs epic)
-- **Visibility**: Button is only enabled when exactly one MCPRegistry instance exists in the selected project
+- **Visibility**: Button is only enabled when exactly one MCPRegistry instance exists in the 'toolhive-system' project
 - **State**: Disabled when:
-  - No MCPRegistry instance exists in the selected project
+  - No MCPRegistry instance exists in the 'toolhive-system' project
-  - Multiple MCPRegistry instances exist in the selected project
+  - Multiple MCPRegistry instances exist in the 'toolhive-system' project
-  - No project is selected

 ### Import Catalog Modal